 All members diagnosed with cancer need to register on the programme to access oncology benefits.
 Your treating oncologist must provide a detailed treatment plan with histology results, outlining all chemotherapy, radiotherapy, radiology, pathology, supporting medication and anti-nausea medication.
-All individual treatment plans for chemotherapy, radiotherapy, pathology and radiology are assessed and authorised according to clinical protocols.
+All individual treatment plans for oncology are assessed and authorised according to clinical protocols.
 Please negotiate with your oncologist to charge you preferred rates.
-Please feel free to contact 0860 005 037 (option 2).
+Please feel free to contact the oncology programme on 0860 005 037 (option 2).